prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The source labels select values from existing labels.
+<p>sourceLabels defines the source labels select values from existing labels.
 Their content is
 concatenated using the configured Separator and matched against the configured regular expression.</p>
 </td>